mocaplatform/moca-phonegap-sdk/README.md

 - Support for MOCA iOS SDK 1.9.4
 - Support for Android SDK 1.8.10

 ###v2.0.1
 Fixed a bug that prevented JavaScript calls from being called in the very first app launch.

+###v1.7.0
+- Support for Andrdoid SDK 1.8.0 and iOS 1.7.0

+###v1.6.9
+- Support for MOCA iOS SDK v1.6.8 and Android v1.6.2.
+- Removed Google Play Services as a plugin (Android), added as a gradle dependency.

+###v1.5.0
+- Support for MOCA SDK for Android v1.5.0 (proximity start/stop functionality)

+###v1.4.9
+- Extended JavaScript API
+- Support for MOCA SDK for iOS from v1.5.2
+- Support for MOCA SDK for Android from v1.4.9
+- Tested with Cordova 4.3

+###v1.3.0
+This release provides support for both iOS and Android
+- Support for MOCA SDK for iOS from v1.3.9
+- Support for MOCA SDK for Android from v1.3.0

+###v1.0.0
+First release
+- Support for MOCA SDK for iOS from v1.3.9